Olivia Rodrigo: 2020–2022: Sour

 In June 2021, Rodrigo premiered Sour Prom, a prom-themed concert film on YouTube.
 Three days later, Time named her Entertainer of the Year.
 In an Instagram post on December 24, 2021, Rodrigo uploaded a snippet of a Christmas song called "The Bels" that she wrote and recorded at age five.
 According to Billboard, Rodrigo closed 2021 as the bestselling singles artist worldwide, while placing eight songs on the year-end Global 200 chart, including "Drivers License" at number four, "Good 4 U" at number nine, and "Deja Vu" at number 27.
 In the US and UK, Sour was respectively the third and fourth bestselling album of 2021.
-Sour and "Drivers License" were also respectively Spotify's most streamed album and song globally.
-The International Federation of the Phonographic Industry (IFPI) ranked Rodrigo as the tenth best selling artist of 2021 and Sour as the second bestselling album of 2021.
+Sour and "Drivers License" were also respectively Spotify's most-streamed album and song globally.
+The International Federation of the Phonographic Industry (IFPI) ranked Rodrigo as the tenth bestselling artist of 2021 and Sour as the second bestselling album of 2021.

 To support Sour, Rodrigo embarked on her debut headlining tour, the Sour Tour, which ran from April to July 2022; it included stops in the United States, Canada, and Europe.
 In February 2022, Rodrigo signed with Lighthouse Management + Media, entering into a management arrangement with Aleen Keshishian and Zack Morgenroth.
 Rodrigo's Disney+ documentary film Olivia Rodrigo: Driving Home 2 U, which details the making of Sour, was released on March 25, 2022.
-Rodrigo received seven nominations at the 64th Annual Grammy Awards, including Best New Artist, Album of the Year for Sour, and Record of the Year and Song of the Year for "Drivers License".
+Rodrigo received seven nominations at the 64th Annual Grammy Awards, including Best New Artist, Album of the Year and Best Pop Vocal Album for Sour, and Record of the Year, Best Pop Solo Performance and Song of the Year for "Drivers License".
 She won the awards for Best New Artist, Best Pop Vocal Album for Sour, and Best Pop Solo Performance for "Drivers License".
-In 2022, while crafting her next album, Guts, Rodrigo attended a poetry class at University of Southern California, and ended up repurposing one of her homework pieces into the song "Lacy", which would go on to appear on the album's tracklist.
+In 2022, while crafting her next album, Guts, Rodrigo attended a poetry class at University of Southern California, and ended up repurposing one of her homework pieces into the song "Lacy", which would appear on the album's tracklist.